nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 *{More to be added}*

+#### Use case: Using the help command

+**MSS**

+1. User requests helps from Warenager.
+2. Warenager shows the user guide as a pop up.
+3. User views the user guide.

+    Use case ends.

+**Extensions**
+* 1a.
+The given format has an additional header.

+    * 1a1.
+Warenager shows an error message.

+     Use case resumes at step 1.

+#### Use case: Exit Warenager

+**MSS**

+1. User requests to exit Warenager.
+2. Warenager shows exit message.
+3. User exits Warenager.

+    Use case ends.

+**Extensions**
+* 1a.
+The given format has an additional header.

+    * 1a1.
+Warenager shows an error message.

+     Use case resumes at step 1.

+*{More to be added}*

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.